jeffersonfparil/tebv/README.md

 We fit 3 basic experimental design models:
 - completely randomised design (CRD),
-- randomised complete block design (RCBD), and
+- randomised complete/incomplete block design (RBD), and
 - spatial design with row and column effects (SPAT).

 These models are implemented for: